MrBesterTester/tensor-logic/docs/CI_CD.md

 **Output:**
 - ✅ Green checkmarks for passing checks
-- ⚠️ Warning indicators for potential issues
+- ⚠️ Warning indicators for potential issues (non-critical, won't cause script to fail)
-- ❌ Red X for failing checks
+- ❌ Red X for failing checks (causes script to exit with error code)
 - Detailed messages for each check

+**Exit Codes:**
+- Exit code 0: All critical checks passed (warnings are allowed)
+- Exit code 1: One or more critical checks failed

 ---